Data-Driven Influence Functions for Optimization-Based Causal Inference: Related Work

-\paragraph{Influnce functions or Gateaux derivatives in other settings.} More broadly in machine learning, influence functions have been used for qualitative sensitivity analysis or bias correction \citep{koh2017understanding,giordano2019higher,giordano2019swiss,wilson2020approximate}; further connections could be interesting.
-However, the use of influence functions in the causal setting is different because one computes influence functions of the statistical functional with respect to perturbations in the distribution, rather than perturbing the moment function that identifies the estimator (i.e investigating changes in the neural network model under datapoint perturbations to the loss minimization).
-Recently, in data-driven optimization, finite-difference approaches for Gateaux derivatives have been used to debias in-sample bias of the stochastic optimization functional in general, see e.g. \citet{gupta2021debiasing}. \citet{guo2022off} builds on the finite difference method of \citet{ito2018unbiased} for debiasing optimization with causal outcome coefficients but without exact characterization of the adjustment.
+In more detail, \cite{kandasamy2015nonparametric} outline a general approach for Gateaux derivative estimation based on leave-one-out techniques. \cite{chernozhukov2021automatic} build on the variational characterizations of \cite{ichimura2022influence} via Riesz representation for generalized regression residuals. \cite{chernozhukov2020adversarial,chernozhukov2022riesznet} and other works further develop ``automatic'' estimation based on this approach, including for more complex functionals as well.
+However, deriving a Riesz characterization for our later optimization examples could be complex.
+We refer to \citet{ichimura2015influence} for the smoothing arguments required in a semiparametric setting. \cite{farrell2021deep} develop a framework similar to a functional coefficient model and compute a parametric IF. \cite{bhattacharya2020semiparametric} focus on graphical algorithms and characterizations of the efficient influence function for identified latent variable models, for ATE-like functionals, given a causal graph. \paragraph{Influence functions or Gateaux derivatives in machine learning.} More broadly in machine learning, influence functions have been used for qualitative sensitivity analysis or bias correction \citep{koh2017understanding,giordano2019higher,giordano2019swiss,wilson2020approximate}.
+However, the use of influence functions in the causal setting is different because one computes influence functions of the statistical functional with respect to perturbations in the \textit{distribution}, rather than perturbing the identifying moment function. \paragraph{Influence functions for stochastic optimization.} Recently, IFs have also been used for debiasing: \citet{gupta2021debiasing} debiases the in-sample bias of (unstructured) stochastic optimization via finite-differences. \citet{guo2022off} build on the finite-difference method of \citet{ito2018unbiased} for debiasing optimization with causal outcome coefficients but without characterization of the adjustment.